desertwitch/desertwitch/README.md

 You can find them in Unraid OS's application store "Community Applications", with support provided on the Unraid forums.

-I'm also passionate about contributing to open source projects, the Go programming language and working with UPS devices.
+I'm passionate about contributing to open source projects, the C and Go programming languages, as well as working with UPS devices.

 **Note:** Starting **18.08.2024**, you're invited to [verify my commits and any signed release packages](SECURITY.md) for authenticity using PGP/GPG.